Caldarie/flutter_tflite_audio/README.md

       ```

-    * If you want to use the recognition stream for stored audio files
+    * If you want to use the recognition stream for stored audio files.

        ```dart
        //Example values for both GTM or decodedwav